Arij-Aziz/Sieve-majorant-improvement/README.md

     |Q(λ, f) − Q(λ, g)|  ≤  explicit double sum in ε

-This is the proof-chain connection between Theorems 1 and 3: the quadratic form whose value is identified in Theorem 1 is stable under exactly the perturbations controlled by Theorem 3.
+This is the proof-chain connection between Theorems 1 and 3: It establishes that the quadratic form value identified in Theorem 1 is stable under perturbations of the type controlled by Theorem 3.
 Without this theorem, the connection between Theorems 1 and 3 is narrative only.

 ## Scope of Novelty